JuliaHEP/UnROOT.jl/CONTRIBUTING.md

 ### source code organization

-The following table shows how the Flux code is organized:
+The following table shows how the code is organized:

 | Directory  | Contents |
 | ------------- | ------------- |